IBM/kafka-quickstart-workshop/part3/README.md

 ## Starting the Connect runtime

+<TODO> DIffrent config for local kafka

 In distributed mode, the first step is to start the Connect runtime.
-We need to create a properties file with the correct details to configure Connect and enable the runtime to connect to our Event Streams instance.
+We need to create a properties file with the correct details to configure Connect and enable the runtime to connect to our Kafka cluster.

 Create a file with the following contents, replacing the `<BOOTSTRAP_SERVERS>` and `<API_KEY>` tags with your cluster credentials.
 ```properties